Anime censorship is the reason I’m fine with the industry NOT expanding on an international level.

 The whole point of creativity is to express how an artist FEELS without restraint.

 That’s what makes art so pure in the first place.
-Whether it’s a painting, music, entertainment, writing, or a product design.
+Whether it’s a painting,

 Art is the purest form of authenticity.
 It’s how an animator (in this case) feels about the anime and the characters they’re portraying.
 With a story that pieces everything together.